 - Communication and dissemination

 - Promoting the use of alternative methods/models as a biotechnical resource – including characterisation and standardisation

 - Research support awarded by 3R centres

-As is the case for the Danish 3R-Center, some centres already focus intensely on refinement, while others are in the process of strengthening the efforts in this area in their organisation.
+As is the case for the Danish 3R-Center, some centres already focus intensely on refinement while others are in the process of strengthening their efforts within this area.